adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 ### The Nature

-- Indices are a separate store that can help running the queries faster
+- Indices are a separate store that can help running the queries faster (no clustered indices support in PG)

 - Good - Make some DDL queries faster while it makes a small portions of DDL queries slower
 - Bad - Require more storage, DML queries slower